Correia-jpv/fucking-awesome-angular/README.md

 * [deep-chat](https://github.com/OvidijusParsiunas/deep-chat) - Fully customizable AI chatbot component for your website.
 * [abbi-ng-ai-image-descriptor](https://github.com/slsfi/abbi-ng-ai-image-descriptor) - Angular web app for AI-generated image descriptions.
 You need an OpenAI API key to use the tool.
 * [ng-flexbot](https://github.com/arolleaguekeng/ng-flexbot) - An open-source Angular UI library designed to create chatbots with just a few lines of code.
 It allows you to select from various models, such as GPT and Google Gemini, and customize the chatbot’s behavior using a prompt context.
+* [Frontend AI](https://www.webcrumbs.org/frontend-ai) - Ask for a component or upload an image, and instantly receive ready-to-use code without lifting a finger.

 #### Analytics